MrArobazz/MrArobazz/README.md

 ### Hi there 👋

-I'm Tom and I'm 20.
+I'm Tom and I'm 21.
-I study in France in University Of Poitiers for a Bachelor's Degree in Informatics.
+I study in France in University Of Poitiers for a Master in Informatics.
-I am in my third year after learned Databases, Algorithmics, Web, Networks, Computer Architecture and OCamL, C, Java, JavaScript, PHP languages.
+I am in my fourth year after learned Databases, Algorithmics, Web, Networks, Computer Architecture and OCamL, C&C++, Java, JavaScript, PHP languages.

-I made several projects during three years that you will be able to see on my profile.
+I made several projects during four years that you will be able to see on my profile.

 ### 📫 How to reach me